Infrastructure Projects Updates

 Future works will include establishing a waste management area with skip bin, screen fencing and gate.
 There will also be wind walls and deflection plates developed to help minimize sand impacting infrastructure.

-Potential cultural heritage implications from proposed works have been investigated and works have been approved by the Bunurong Land Council Aboriginal Corporation.
+Potential cultural heritage implications from proposed works were investigated and works were approved by the Bunurong Land Council Aboriginal Corporation.

 If you would like further information or would like to discuss the project, please contact: